e-lie/renardo-website/src/content/docs/about/renardo.md

 ---
-title: Example Guide
+title: What is Renardo ?
-description: A guide in my new Starlight docs site.
+description: Presenting the Renardo music livecoding environment.
 ---

-## Renardo is a new maintained version (a fork) of FoxDot.
+#### Renardo is a new maintained version (a fork) of FoxDot.

 FoxDot is a classic/amazing software used in the algorave community, created by Ryan Kirkbride nearly 10 years ago !